View basket (0 items $0.00)

 We’ll also cover the importance of alignment, because how you do your yoga is just as important as what you do and how much you do.
 Correct alignment will keep the joints healthy by making the pressures more even around the joint in any given pose and by using all the different components of the joint in your whole practice.
-We’ll talk about how the teacher can help prevent risks in the student by watching closely and knowing your students well enough to know how to spot when they’re working too hard or forcing themselves into poses that they’re not ready.
+We’ll talk about how the teacher can help prevent risks in the student by watching closely and knowing your students well enough to know how to spot when they’re working too hard or forcing themselves into poses that they’re not ready for.

 Dr. Loren Fishman: We’ll talk about recognizing and avoiding the risks for other people and for yourself, too, and setting realistic goals.
 We’ll discuss the different inner aspects of yoga and its effect on joints – the fluids, what’s in the fluids, the circulation of the fluids, the cartilage.
 We’ll also talk about how to protect yourself, your joints, your muscles, your nerves, your sinews, your ligaments, and how to use them to make yourself happy.

 Dr. Loren Fishman is a medical doctor and lifelong student of yoga, including extensive studies with B.K.S.
 Iyengar in India.
 As a practicing MD, Dr. Fishman has become known as a leading pioneer in the integration of yoga in rehabilitative medicine.
 Dr. Fishman is the author of several books in addition to the books co-authored with Ellen Saltonstall.

 Ellen Saltonstall is a certified yoga instructor at the ERYT 500 level.
 She is a movement educator, author and yoga therapist based in New York City with over thirty years of teaching experience.